Main Content

 • Potential future resale appeal

-Taking notes and reviewing homes objectively prevents emotional decisions that lead to regret.
+Taking notes and reviewing homes objectively prevents emotional decisions that lead to regret and positions you to write a stronger offer with your Real Estate Agent.

 Adjusting Strategy as the Market Responds